-- An OC Register article entitled “Ducks fed bread crumbs are being killed with kindness” specifically mentions this park.
+- An OC Register article about not feeding ducks specifically mentioned this park.
 It warns against feeding the waterfowl because it may cause botulism outbreaks resulting in paralysis and sometimes death for the ducks.
 There’s a detailed sign by the stream describing other possible outcomes from feeding human food to the birds.

 - Pay $3 on weekdays or $5 on weekends for parking.
 Or get in with your OC Parks parking pass.

 - Toddlers will need supervision on the older kids structure because of a few drop-off areas.
 Some kids don’t like the 3 textured slides (one bumpy, two twisty – all steep) when they go down w/o a warning of what’s to come!